-Wat Bowonniwet is an important, if seldom visited by foreign tourists, temple near to the Khao San Road in Bangkok.
+Wat Bowonniwet is an important temple near to the Khao San Road in Bangkok which is seldom visited by foreign tourists.

 Parts of Wat Bowonniwet are open every day from 06:00 to 18:00 and admission is free.